zqfang/GSEApy/docs/introduction.rst

 GSEAPY is a python wrapper for **GESA** and **Enrichr**.
 --------------------------------------------------------------------------------------------

-It's used for convenient GO enrichments and produce **publication quality figures** from python.
+It's used for convenient GO enrichments and produce **publication-quality figures** from python.

 GSEAPY could be used for **RNA-seq, ChIP-seq, Microarry** data.